 Make Sure They Use Native Speakers

 No matter how fluent someone is in a language, they can never be on a native speaker’s level.
-This is because a native speaker’s grown up in the country, learning all the small nuances and slang naturally.
-This is the reason why a translation can sound a little strange when they’re done by someone who’s very fluent and proficient in the language.
+This is because a native speaker has grown up in the country, learning all the small nuances and slang naturally.
+This is the reason why a translation can sound a little strange when completed by someone who’s very fluent and proficient in the language.

 They Should Have a Thorough Translation Process